olin-feist/Weighted-Means/README.txt

 CSV files must be formated with the following columns(Names dont matter but data must be in that order) Value | Count | Grid_Id | Depth

+If g++ is less than 4.7 use SumProductNoTime.
+To check do "g++ --version"

 To Run script simple:
 1. Open terminal and go to directory, then got to src